 In a totally different context, there is a scene in the much-loved 2020 Malayalam movie ‘Varane Aavashyamundu’ where the heroine’s friend tells her she is upset with her husband, who is also friends with the heroine, for smoking weed on the day of their wedding, and she needs ‘justice’.
 The guy is shown to be apologetic and trying to pacify his wife.
 The heroine goes to him, gives him one tight slap and brings closure to the issue.
 The wife chuckles, the husband looks at her sheepishly and the audience have a good laugh.
 I never understood how that was funny or why that scene was necessary to cement the heroine’s ‘strong’ image.

 This is where these movies and the pathetic ad we talked about in the beginning get it wrong.
 The creators of these see that there is an increasing outrage about any kind of abuse shown towards women on screen.
 And they try to cash in on it with nothing but a role reversal, showing empowered women as those who can physically assault men, even when there is no reason for it.
 How on earth is that supposed to be a portrayal of empowerment or a joke to be laughed at?
 As I have always maintained, feminism is nothing but a fight for equality.
 But to make one strong, if the other has to be made or shown weak, then we miss the point.
 It was never about raising women to turn them from the ‘abused’ to the ‘abusers’.
 And that is exactly what is happening in these kinds of portrayals.
-I hope content creators will have the sense to understand this, as do those who applaud such content.
+I hope content creators will have the sense to understand this, as will those who applaud such content.